Fort A

 In order to secure the Cologne-Minden railway line, Forts A, B and C were built in the Minden fortress complex from 1847.
 Fort A was completed in 1849 and used for military purposes as planned until the Minden fortress was abolished.

-Because the ground was contaminated with metres of oil from the previous use, the site had to be renovated to a minimum.
+Because the ground was contaminated with meters of oil from its previous use, the site had to be extensively renovated.
 Original plans to set up the Prussian Museum here came to nothing.
-Fort A was used as temporary storage for larger agricultural equipment, which was stored here until it could be exhibited in the Minden Museum.
+Fort A was used as temporary storage for larger agricultural equipment, which was stored here until a possible exhibition in the Minden Museum.

 Good to know